leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipelines_quality.md

 # Benchmarking genomic pipelines - quality

 Created: 2020-04-22 13:37:04
-Last modified: 2020/06/10 12:55:20
+Last modified: 2020/06/11 10:29:00

-- **Aim:** Undertake benchmarking of genomics pipelines to test their quality for clinical use.
+- **Aim:** Undertake best pratice benchmarking of genomics pipelines to test their quality for clinical use.
 - **Prerequisite software:** [Conda 4.8.2](https://docs.conda.io/projects/conda/en/latest/index.html), [bgzip](http://www.htslib.org/doc/bgzip.html), [tabix](http://www.htslib.org/doc/tabix.html)
 - **OS:** Ubuntu 16.04 (Wintermute - research server)

-The idea is to run these pipelines against the Genome In A Bottle (GIAB) sample [NA12878](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/NA12878/Garvan_NA12878_HG001_HiSeq_Exome/) and compare the quality of variant calls in their output vcf files.
-See the complementary docs for benchmarking the Nvidia Parabricks pipeline [here](https://github.com/ESR-NZ/ESR-Parabricks).
+The idea is to run these pipelines against the Genome In A Bottle (GIAB) sample [NA12878](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/NA12878/Garvan_NA12878_HG001_HiSeq_Exome/) and compare the quality of the variant calls to the truth vcf.
 Benchmarking will follow the best practices described in [this paper](https://www.nature.com/articles/s41587-019-0054-x).

+This document aims to document the code used in each quality benchmarking run, whereas [this document](https://github.com/leahkemp/documentation/blob/master/benchmarking_pipelines_quality/benchmarking_pipelines_quality_results.md) aims to describe a few key run parameters and record the results of each quality benchmarking run.
+The full parameters for each benchmarking run can be found [here](https://github.com/ESR-NZ/human_genomics_pipeline/tree/quality_benchmarking), [here](https://github.com/ESR-NZ/vcf_annotation_pipeline/tree/quality_benchmarking) and [here](https://github.com/ESR-NZ/ESR-Parabricks/quality_benchmarking).

 ## Table of contents